webdevholland/100-days-of-code/log.md

 ### Day 2: September 2, 2019 - PRELIMINARY ENTRY

-**Today's Summary Progress**: Watching next three videos in Brad Schiff's JavaScript course (see Links for the day).
+**Today's Summary Progress**: Watched next three videos in Brad Schiff's JavaScript course (see Links for the day).
 Arrays, making decisions and higher-order functions covered.

 **Quick Notes**:
 * Array = collection (see Links for the day).
 Square brackets used to hold array of items '[ ]'.
 Add to an array with '.push'.
 Remove from array with '.splice'.
 These are examples of methods (method = ability).